tunacinsoy/dsa-practices/Network/Shell-SysAdmin.md

 Compose Key(alt gr) + e + = # prints €
 ```

-> [!NOTE] What are standard input, standard output and standard error?
 > By default, all UNIX systems support three special and standard filenames: /dev/stdin, /dev/stdout, and /dev/stderr, which can also be accessed using the file descriptors 0, 1, and 2, respectively.
 These three file descriptors are also called standard input, standard output, and standard error, respectively.
 >
 > For instance, when we type `cat 1.txt`,  the argument that `cat` takes is the stdin, and then `cat` writes the content of it to its `stdout`.